kyma-project/test-infra/templates/README.md

 - `testgrid-default.yaml`, which defines a set of testgrid dashbords.
 - `whitesource-periodics.tmpl`, which defines a set of periodic jobs that run a Whitesource scan.

-Jobs and Prow configurations have unit tests that are located [here](../development/tools/jobs).

 ### Configuration file

 The `config.yaml` file has two keys: